gjbex/training-material/LinuxTools/README.md

 # LinuxTools

 Illustrates the use of some useful Linux tools.
 This is very preliminary, and the set of tools and examples will grow over time.

 ## Contents

 1. `Autotools`: examples of how to use autotools.
 1. `Checkpointing`: information on how to checkpoint applications using DMTCP.
+1. `CMake`: examples for the CMake build tool.
 1. `Compilers`: compiler related information.
 1. `Configurations`: sample configuration files for various Linux tools.
 1. `M4`: examples for the `m4` macro processor.